6.0 FACULTY AWARDS, HONORS AND GRANTS

-UNC Asheville selects seven faculty each year for recognition of teaching excellence.
+UNC Asheville selects eight faculty members each year for recognition of teaching excellence.
 The first award listed, the UNC Asheville Distinguished Teacher Award, was created by UNC Asheville's Faculty Senate in 1981 (SD3381).
 The remaining awards are derived from UNC Administrative Memorandum #343 (4/29/94) as specified in SD0194F.

-All teaching award activity (i.e. calls for nominations, review of applications) are conducted by a Teaching Awards Committee, composed of teaching award winners during previous years.
+All teaching award activity (i.e. calls for nominations, review of applications) is conducted by a Teaching Awards Committee, described in 10.4.29.
 The Teaching Awards Committee solicits nominations from students, faculty and alumni each fall and spring.
 Applications are reviewed and awards are bestowed each spring.